Large-scale Millimeter-wave Arrays for the Internet of Everything

-The exorbitant cost of existing phased array antennas has limited their use to mainly military and high-value commercial applications.
-This project aims to make phased arrays and their incredible potential available to applications with consumer-grade budgets using innovative architectures and integrated CMOS electronics.
-Applications that would benefit from low cost phased arrays include advanced radars for autonomous cars and small UAVs, LEO satellite or solar airplane based Internet services, and even wireless power delivery using spotlight-like RF beams.
-Current work focuses on building large scale arrays cost-effectively by shoehorning commercial, off the shelf components into use as millimeter wave devices.
+The cost of existing electronically steerable antennas has limited their use to mainly military and very high-value commercial applications.
+This project aims to make electronically steerable arrays and their incredible potential available to applications with consumer-grade budgets using innovative architectures and integrated CMOS electronics.
+Applications that may benefit from low cost phased arrays include advanced radars for autonomous systems, satellite-based Internet services, and even wireless power delivery using spotlight-like RF beams.
+Current work focuses on building large scale electronically steerable millimeter-wave reflectarrays using passive CMOS ICs.